NebulousLabs/Sia/Developers.md

 // Consensus Flow //
 ////////////////////

-WARNING: This is both no longer fully correct and also not the flow that's going to be upheld in the future.
+WARNING: This is both no longer fully correct and also not the flow that is going to be upheld in the future.
 Better strategies have been learned and will be implemented in a later iteration, after the Jan.
 16th release.